 Located in the northeastern corner of the state, Pend Oreille County is Washington’s most recently created county, having come into being on March 1st, 1911, when it was split off from Stevens County which borders it on the west.
 At the south sits Spokane County; the state of Idaho is to the east; and the Canadian province of British Columbia lies to the north.
 Its County Seat and only city is Newport, and the four incorporated towns within the county are Cusick, Ione, Metaline and Metaline Falls.
 The county is named for the Pend Oreille tribe of Native Americans which in turn got their name from the cowrie shell ear rings the tribal members wore.
 (Pend Oreille is French for “Hangs [from the] Ear.”)
 Long and narrow (roughly 87 miles by 33 miles at its widest point), the county covers 1,425 square miles, of which 25 square miles are water.
 The 2016 population was estimated to be 13,123, or 9.3 persons per square mile.

 As long as there has been a Pend Oreille County, Newport has been the County Seat.
-The city’s beginning, however, predate the county, and, indeed, start in a different state.
+The city’s beginnings, however, predate the county, and, indeed, start in a different state.
 The original settlement was just to the east of the city’s present location, but that put it across the line in Idaho.
 Serving as a port for river and overland travel, the town took the name Newport, and when the Great Northern Railroad came through the area in 1892, the town flourished.
 In 1895, two brothers, Charles and Warren Talmadge, platted the town of Newport, Washington, on forty acres they had acquired.
 By 1901, some two hundred residents called Newport home, and the US Postmaster General decreed that the Post Office should be on the Washington side of the state line.
 The community continued to grow on both sides of the line, but it wasn’t until 1947 that the Idaho township was incorporated and named, appropriately enough, Oldtown.
 As the only city in Pend Oreille County, Newport serves as a commercial hub for the area.
 The Pend Oreille County Courthouse, located at 625 W. 4th Street, is on the National Register of Historic Places, as is the home and office of Dr. John (and wife Viola) Phillips at 337 Spokane Avenue.
 The home, built in 1914, is a Craftsman-style bungalow.
 The 2010 US Census counted 2,126 residents in Newport with another 184 across the line in Oldtown.

 Eighteen miles northwest of Newport, following the Pend Oreille River and Washington Highway 20, is the town of Cusick (2010 population 207).
 Cusick was founded in 1902 by Joseph Cusick and is located on the site of what was once the largest population center for the Pend Oreille Indians.
 Today it is the headquarters for the Kalispel Indian Reservation and the town bears the name čmq̓ʷoqnú in the native language.
 A Salish speaking people, the Kalispel or Pend Oreille people are divided into two groups, the Upper and Lower Kalispel.
 The Upper Kalispel live in Montana and the Lower on the seven square mile reservation adjacent to Cusick.